 How many hours can I work per week?

 The University recommends undergraduates work no more than 20 hours per week during the academic year.
 There is no restriction for graduate students and work performed during the summer.

 International students are only permitted to work 20 hours per week during the academic year.
 For more information on working as an international student, please contact ISO.

 How do I know if I have completed an I-9?

 You can verify that you’ve completed the I-9 by checking your JobLink profile.

-If you were hired on a stipend and completed an I-9, this will not be reflected in JobLink.
-A second I-9 may be required.
+If you were hired on a stipend and completed an I-9, this may not show in JobLink.
+Contact us and we will research any issues.

 How do I complete an I-9?

 - Students complete Part I on their own using newi9.com.
 Our employer code is 11968.
 Our employer location is 100000-Student Workers.